RhythrosaLabs/Magic-Buttons/README.md

 # Magic-Buttons
-Make a game by literally clicking one button.
+Make magic with a prompt and a click.